siemff/ChatBot-Project-DATA2410/README.md

 # data2410: Portfolio assgiment

+<h4> Name: <p> Siem Fitwi
+h4> Github Repo: <p> https://github.com/siemff/data2410_potrfolio.git

-<p> This project is a portfolio assignment about chatbot in Data network and cloud computing topic at OsloMet university.
+<p> This project is a portfolio assignment in Data network and cloud computing.
+<p> The goal in this project is to create a communication channel with bots.
+<p> The programing language used in this project is python.

 <h5> Run from terminal: